kant/instagram-comments.json-formatter/README.md

 # instagram-comments.json-formatter
-instagram-comments.json-formatter is a Javascipt tool to format Instagram's [comments.json file](https://www.instagram.com/download/request) to a more managebale format
+instagram-comments.json-formatter is a Javascript tool to format Instagram's [comments.json file](https://www.instagram.com/download/request) to a more manageable format